ProjectKorra/ProjectKorraWiki/source/general/staff.rst

 ProjectKorra Staff
 ####################

 This page contains information regarding current staff members, applying for a position, and the general responsibilities of each staff member.

+If you are interested in joining the team, click `here <https://projectkorra.com/join-the-team/>`_ to apply.

 Members
 =========